beenjineer/Go-dev/README.md

 * Error handling and loggingg: use package "errors" and "log".
 Note: go automatically import the packages necessary in the code when saved.

+* Ending a file's name with _test.go tells the go test command that this file contains test functions.

+* T is a type passed to Test functions to manage test state and support formatted test logs.

 ## Questions
 * Difference between %v vs %w vs %s
 * log formats
 * error handling in depth
 * backward compatibility
 * slice vs array: A slice is like an array, except that its size changes dynamically as you add and remove items.
 The slice is one of Go's most useful types.
 The basic difference between a slice and an array is that a slice is a reference to a contiguous segment of an array.
 Unlike an array, which is a value-type, slice is a reference type.
+* built-in map keys, values?
+* built-in unit tests??? wow
+* project structure: core, modules, testing -> how to organize files effectively?
+Is there a convention
+* what is goroutine
+* Difference in ` vs ' or ":
+  * ```
+    a := "\n" // This is one character, a line break. b := `\n` // These are two characters, backslash followed by letter n.
+    ```